pconrad/ucsb-cs8-s17.github.io/_lab/lab05.md

 Call your function <b>freqDistVisual()</b>.

 What do you see when you apply the function on the above list?
-Does it conform to the example diagram shown in the textbook (on page xxx)?
+Does it conform to the example diagram shown in the textbook (in Figure 4.8 on page 146)?
 Take a screenshot of the resulting drawing, save it as "Lab5.Fig1.jpg" (or .png or .gif) and include it with your lab submission.

 Be ready to demonstrate your function and test cases to a TA.